cambridge-ceu/csd3/applications/pyOpenMS.md

 1. OpenMS supports for`c++17`.
 2. It also requires a recent version of cmake, which will recognise its associate directives [^python].
-3. [TeX Live](https://www.tug.org/texlive/) is not essential for OpenMS to be functional but allows for documentation with pdfTeX -- additional packages are required [^tlmgr].
+3. TeX Live is not essential for OpenMS to be functional but allows for documentation with pdfTeX -- additional packages are required [^tlmgr].
-4. OpenMS requires somewhat earlier version of ghostscript which is actually available on CSD3 (GPL Ghostscript 9.25 (2018-09-13)) and we point to it via a symbolic link assuming ${HOME}/bin is on top of $PATH,
+4. OpenMS requires somewhat earlier version of ghostscript which is actually available on CSD3 (GPL Ghostscript 9.25 (2018-09-13)) and we point to it via a symbolic link assuming ${HOME}/bin is on top of $PATH.

 We have